24 - Hour Guide To Paris

 So you find yourself in Paris for just one day and you want to make the most of it?

 Maybe you're staying in London and decided to take a spontaneous day trip to Paris, France.
-Or you have a long layover in Charles de Gaulle.
-Or you’re studying abroad and have to maximize your weekend trips.
+Or you have a long layover in the Charles de Gaulle airport.
+Or you’re studying abroad and have to maximize your weekend trips!
 Whatever the reason, you've got one day to make the City of Love count.

 One Day Paris Itinerary